juju/docs/src/en/temp-release-notes.md

 attacks.

-#### Coming in Subsequent Betas

- * juju logout
- * Better current status when listing controllers/models logged in, default, shared etc

 ### Joyent Provider No Longer Uses Manta Storage

 The use of Joyent Manta Storage is no longer necessary and has been removed.
-The Manta credential attributes is not supported. juju add-credential will not prompt for them.
-Existing credential.yaml files used in previous betas will need to be edited to remove: manta-user, manta-key-id, manta-url
+The Manta credential attributes is not supported. `juju add- credential` will not prompt for them.
+Existing credential.yaml files used in previous betas will need to be edited to remove: manta-user, manta- key-id, manta-url

 ### Native Support for Charm Bundles